apache/infrastructure-website/content/pages/digicert-use.md

 Whatever you need to sign and however you choose to sign it, the fist step is to create the necessary credentials via the DigiCert ONE web interface.

 1. Log on to [DigiCert ONE](https://one.digicert.com/).
-1. Select "Secure Software" from the menu in the top right-hand corner.
-1. Select "Resources" in the left-hand menu.
-1. Download and install the "Secure Software Manager Windows Clients Installer".
-1. Return to DigiCert ONE and select "Account" from the menu in the top right-hand corner.
+1. Select "Account" from the menu in the top right-hand corner.
 1. Select "Access" in the left-hand menu.
 1. Select "API token" and create a new API token with your ASF id as the name and an expiry date ~1 year in the future.
 1. Keep a record of the token value